Support for businesses liable for business rates that are mandated to close during national lockdown and for restrictions under Tiers 2 and 3

 - Businesses which have already received grant payments that equal the maximum levels of State aid permitted under the de minimis and the Covid-19 Temporary State Aid Framework.

-- Businesses that were in administration, are insolvent or where a striking-off notice has been made at the date of the local lockdown are not eligible for funding under this scheme.
+- Businesses that were in administration, are insolvent or where a striking-off notice has been made are not eligible for funding under this scheme.

 Who will receive this funding? – Business rate paying businesses